 If your rashes are caused by certain hepatitis C medications, your doctor will likely switch your medication.
 This should help prevent the development of rashes.

 You can also decrease the intensity of your rashes by:

 - using moisturizing, unscented soaps

-When considering HCV, skin rashes can be attributed to the disease itself, as well as treatments for it.
-Sometimes a rash can develop that has nothing to do with HCV.
-It’s difficult to self-diagnose a skin rash, and it’s never a good idea to do so.
-Your best bet is to see your doctor as soon as you notice any unusual skin changes.
-A physician can determine whether an underlying condition is to blame for a skin rash.
-Your doctor can help you obtain the appropriate treatment to help clear it up.
+Skin rashes can be attributed to hepatitis C itself as well as the treatments for it.
+Sometimes a rash can develop that has nothing to do with hepatitis C. It’s difficult to self-diagnose a rash, and it’s never a good idea to do so.